 Methods: user interviews

-User interviews help to understand how people approach searching for a property and how they plan a local visit, moving and holidays.
-We learn that in general, people know where they would like to visit and the type of people they would like to share a property with.
+User interviews helped us to understand how people approach searching for a property and how they plan a local visit, moving and holidays.
+We learned that, in general, people know where they would like to visit and the type of people they would like to share a property with.

 “I would like to live with people with similar beliefs and way of life.
 I would not like to live in a party house”

-Users usually know where they want to live and also want to live with likeminded people.
+Users usually know where they want to live, and who they want to live with.
 The pain point is to visit the properties and make a decision under pressure.
-If users are looking for a place to stay during holidays they tend to gather around one screen while one person types and search for options.
-If the group is is not colocated it is difficult to share the search results, there are so many options to choose from.
+If users are looking for a place to stay during holidays, they tend to gather around one screen while one person types and search for options.
+If the group is not collocated it is difficult to share the search results, as there are so many options to choose from.